mariemloukill/Graph_creation/README.md

 Each of the strategies has its respective `cmake` project, making it simpler to test them individually

-- `Parallel` : the parallel creation strategy
+- `Parallel` : The parallel creation strategy
-- `Sequential` : The sequential creation Strategy
+- `Sequential` : The sequential creation strategy
 - `Strategy3` : The sequential split creation strategy

 Each of these projects will run the underlying strategy on the provided input.
 And then will calculate performance based on certain metrics.